ChapelR/simple-inventory/docs/Guide.md

 ## Inventories as Arrays and Objects

 It can be useful to get the data present in an inventory as an array or object.
-As covered briefly earlier, getting an object of item/amount pairs is as simple as accessing the `data` property of an inventory instance.
+As covered briefly earlier, getting an object of item/amount pairs is as simple as accessing the `table` property of an inventory instance.

 ```
-<<set _object to $backpack.data>>
+<<set _object to $backpack.table>>
 ```

 Caution is necessary as changes to this object **will** be reflected in the inventory!